Go Ad-Free

 Wear Permethrin-Coated Clothing:

-Long pants are an important barrier to prevent tick bites.
+Long pants are a critical barrier to prevent tick bites.
 You will get the best protection by tucking the cuffs of your pants into your socks.
 To stay even safer, you may want to consider gaiters impregnated with permethrin.
-Two brands to consider are Lymeez Tick Gear and Outdoor Research Tick Gaiters.
+Two brands to consider are Lymeez Tick Gear and Outdoor Research Bugout Rocky Mountain High Gaiters.
+When we take our dogs for a walk in the woods we always wear our gaiters!

 Andrea in NC offered this advice: